Release Management Guide#

 dev/release/01-prepare.sh <version> <next-version> <rc-number>

-# Push the release tag (for RC1 or later the --force flag is required)
+# Push the release candidate tag

-git push -u apache apache-arrow-<version>
+git push -u apache apache-arrow-<version>rc<rc-number>

 # Push the release candidate branch in order to trigger verification jobs later